An Introduction to Double/Debiased Machine Learning

-This paper provides a practical introduction to Double/Debiased Machine Learning (DML).
-DML provides a general approach to performing inference about a target parameter in the presence of nuisance parameters.
-The aim of DML is to reduce the impact of nuisance parameter estimation on estimators of the parameter of interest.
-We describe DML and its two essential components: Neyman orthogonality and cross-fitting.
-We highlight that DML reduces functional form dependence and accommodates the use of complex data types, such as text data.
-We illustrate its application through three empirical examples that demonstrate DML's applicability in cross-sectional and panel settings.
+This paper provides an introduction to Double/Debiased Machine Learning (DML).
+DML is a general approach to performing inference about a target parameter in the presence of nuisance functions: objects that are needed to identify the target parameter but are not of primary interest.
+Nuisance functions arise naturally in many settings, such as when controlling for confounding variables or leveraging instruments.
+The paper describes two biases that arise from nuisance function estimation and explains how DML alleviates these biases.
+Consequently, DML allows the use of flexible methods, including machine learning tools, for estimating nuisance functions, reducing the dependence on auxiliary functional form assumptions and enabling the use of complex non-tabular data, such as text or images.
+We illustrate the application of DML through simulations and empirical examples.
+We conclude with a discussion of recommended practices.
+A companion website includes additional examples with code and references to other resources.